iDreamsX/AlternativeAPI/README.md

-Forge 1.13 et supérieur non fonctionnel.
+Forge 1.13 & newer unavailable.

-Vous pouvez utiliser NodeJS afin d'avoir un chargement plus rapide des fichiers personnalisés en utilisant
+You can use NodeJS for better performances to check custom files
 - https://github.com/chaun14/AlternativeApi-NodeJS-Server-lite
 - https://github.com/chaun14/AlternativeApi-NodeJS-Server-full